Color contrast

 Impact

-Color is one of the most powerful tools in design.
+Color is a powerful design tool.
 It can:

 Try this test: Turn on grayscale mode or color filter in your device's accessibility settings.
 If the text blends into the background, it is not accessible.